-A few years ago, I decided to ditch my award winning radio advertising job, and shortly afterwards starting taking the message of my children’s book, ‘Being You is Enough’ to primary school kids across Western Australia.
+A few years ago, I decided to ditch my award winning radio advertising job, and start taking the message of my children’s book, ‘Being You is Enough’ to primary school kids across Western Australia.

 So instead of boardroom niceties, I’ve now get called fat, told I’m old and a liar and I get farted at on regular occasions.